RMKD/scripting-blender-game-engine/tutorial.md

 The Logic Editor gives you a view in to Sensors, Controllers, and Actuators that you can connect together by dragging and dropping.
 It's useful to have some sense of how they work since many tutorials prefer them to python commands.
 Often playing around with what they are capable of is the best way to figure out how to accomplish things programmatically.

-You can switch to the Game Logic if you want or you can cutsomize your layout some more by grabbing the slash marks in the upper right corner of the console and dragging it to create a new sub-window just like we did for multiple 3D View windows.
+You can switch to the Game Logic if you want or you can customize your layout some more by grabbing the slash marks in the upper right corner of the console and dragging it to create a new sub-window just like we did for multiple 3D View windows.
 Click on the icon in the lower left to change the view from the `Python Console` to the `Logic Editor`.

 ### Sensors
 * Always (use this to launch a script or attach recurring loops to objects) Always is the basic action launcher.
 In default mode it fires once.
 You can have it fire repeatedly by clicking the leftmost box (it looks like `'''`) to enable pulse mode.
 By default it fires as fast as possible but you can adjust the skip value to add time between pulses.

 * Inputs (Mouse, Keyboard, Joystick)
 You can attach controllers to you game with these.
 Generally, this is pretty tedious in the logic editor.
 You can import (or rewrite a script to do it )

 * Messages
 Messages are a way of sending information from one object to another.
 As a sensor, it's a message listener.

 ### Controllers
 Many of these are just logical combinations, but importantly they can also be python scripts.